hungdp123/mass_upload_data/README.md

 Solution:
 - Open the xml file with error in your xml editor
-- Search for event with NetworkEventCode
+- Search for event with corresponding NetworkEventCode
 - Check the <comments> section of two events, delete the one with earlier update (i.e keep the one with latest update)

  For example, these two events have the same NetworkEventCode